 What’s in a name?
 The meaning behind FOLD7

-Choosing a name for your company is never an easy thing to do – and we also wanted ours, like many more well-known businesses, to have some meaning behind it.
+Choosing a name for your company is never an easy thing to do – we also wanted ours, like many more well-known businesses, to have some meaning behind it.

 We initially tossed up a few ideas that had clear links to change but dismissed some as the name were either taken or others that would either have ended up with a long domain name and email addresses.
-We had one name in mind that we could live with, but this was soon dropped when one of our ‘sounding boards’ told us it sounded like a government program!
+We had one name in mind that we could all live with, but this was soon dropped when one of our ‘sounding boards’ told us it sounded like a government program!
 We were keen to get it right as this was one change we didn’t want to face later.

 And then FOLD7 was suggested.